dannyvanderpol/php_web_framework/readme.md

 ```

 The controller extends the base controller from the framework.
-A function `showHome` is defined.
+A function `showHome` is created.
 This is the name of the function as defined in the route.
 The function creates a view based on the `viewHome.php` file.
 This is a function from the base controller.
 It returns an instance of the framework `viewPage` class.
 We set the page title, this is the value of the `<title>` element in the HTML page.
-The we return the generated output which is the actual HTML.
+Then we return the generated output which is the actual HTML.

 If you reload the page you will still see the same error message.